nhannguyen95/algorithms/languages/python/README.md

 >>> C:\new\text.dat      # str, more user-frienly
 ```

+## Tuple

+Differentiate: `(4)` is an integer, `(4,)` is a tuple containing an integer.

+The immutability of tuples provide some integrity, you can be sure a tuple won't be changed through another reference elsewhere in a program.

 ## List

 We can insert and delete list in-place with *slice assignment*: it performs 2 steps - delete the slice to the left of `=` and the insert the object to the right of `=`.